stefantaubert/lifeclef-geo-2018/README.md

 This project is licensed under the terms of the MIT license.

 Please cite the paper in your publications if it helps your research.
 ```
-@article{todo,
+@article{taubert2018large,
   title={Species Prediction based on Environmental Variables using Machine Learning Techniques},
-  author={Taubert, Stefan and Mauermann Max and Kahl, Stefan and Wilhelm-Stein, Thomas and Kowerko, Danny and Ritter, Marc and Eibl, Maximilian},
+  author={Taubert, Stefan and Mauermann, Max and Kahl, Stefan and Wilhelm-Stein, Thomas and Kowerko, Danny and Ritter, Marc and Eibl, Maximilian},
   journal={Working notes of CLEF},
   year={2018}
 }